 Humanities Research Centre Doctoral Fellowship, 2017 - 2018

-The Masculine Worlds of Race and Power: Objects, Practices and Emotions in Colonial and Post-Colonial Societies in the Long Nineteenth Century (forthcoming, Summer 2018)
+The Masculine Worlds of Race and Power: Objects, Practices and Emotions in Colonial and Post-Colonial Societies in the Long Nineteenth Century (forthcoming, May 2018)

 2015 - 2019 University of Warwick, (PhD) History